There is a lot of controversy and confusion over gluconeogenesis and the impact of protein on blood sugar and ketosis.

 Insulin helps to turn off the flow of glucose from our liver and store some of the excess glucose in the blood as glycogen and, to a much lesser extent, fat (via de novo lipogenesis).
 It also tells the body to start using glucose as its primary energy source to decrease it to normal levels.

-We can push the glucagon pedal to extract the glycogen stores in our liver by eating less carbohydrate (i.e. low carb or keto diets), even better yet, not eating at all (aka fasting)!
+We can push the glucagon pedal to extract the glycogen stores in our liver by eating less carbohydrate (i.e. low carb or keto diets), eating less, or not eating at all (aka fasting)!

 High insulin levels effectively mean that we have enough fuel in our blood stream and we need to put down the fork.

 While fat typically doesn’t require significant amounts of insulin to metabolise, an excess of energy from any source will cause the body to ramp up insulin to shut off the release of stored energy from the liver and the fat stores.

 Glucose, insulin and glucagon response to a high carbohydrate meal